toknapp/workshop-3hr-wallet/README.md

 ## Step 5 -- Clientele API, echo

-If you take a look at the `app.post('/login', ...)` function, you will see that we use the connection object for the `clientele` API.
-We test the connection object by requesting the API to sign our payload `foobar` which we send as data.
-The signgin request happens via the `echo` method.
+If you take a look at the `app.post('/login', ...)` function, you will see that we use the connection object `UpvestClienteleAPI` for the `clientele` API.
+We verify the authentication for the API key works by requesting the API to echo back our payload `foobar` which we send as data.
+The echoing request happens via the `echo` method.

-If we get a successful signed resonse from the API, we can be sure that the connection has been set up correctly.
+If we get a successful echo response from the API, we can be sure that the authentication is correct.

 ## Step 6 -- Login, sessions